helthe/Turbolinks/README.md

 To enable turbolinks, all you need to do is add the compiled turbolinks javascript to your layout in the `<head>`section.

-#### Using jquery.turbolinks

-If you need to use jquery.turbolinks, you need to add it before `turbolinks.js`.

 ## Integrating turbolinks with another PHP project

 The goal of the component is to offer a base package for integration with other PHP projects using the Symfony [HttpFoundation](https://github.com/symfony/HttpFoundation) or [HttpKernel](https://github.com/symfony/HttpKernel) components.